ezeAng/aiyoh.ai/README.md

 # aiyoh.ai

-aiyoh.ai is an inventive web-based application built using ReactJS and powered by Firebase's Firestore.
+aiyoh.ai is an inventive web-based application built using ReactJS and powered by Firebase.
 It utilizes the OpenAI Dall-E API to transform basic room layout floorplans into artistically rendered images of interior spaces, complete with user-selected styles and branded furnishings.
 This project serves as a tool for interior designers, furniture enthusiasts, and homeowners to envision their spaces in new and exciting ways.
+We're currently looking for contributors to this project, do add an issue and suggest new features!

 ## Table of Contents